Giskard-AI/giskard/python-client/docs/guides/installation_app/install_hfs/index.md

 :::

 Make sure that you are all set up, and clicked on `Duplicate Space`.
+The build will last for several minutes.

-The public Giskard instance hosted on Hugging Face Spaces can be used by following [Upload an object to the Giskard server](../../../guides/upload/index.md).
+After the building, the public Giskard instance hosted on Hugging Face Spaces can be used by following the [Upload an object to the Giskard server](../../../guides/upload/index.md) guide.

 However, to use a private Space, there are some extra steps for your security and privacy.